 Pornography Feeds Fantasies

 The images portrayed in pornography constitute a fantasy unfounded in reality.
 It is a vision of exaggerated masculinity, exaggerated femininity, and sex without consequences.
-The object of the fantasy can be controlled, picked up, put down, and used as the person wants.
-It allows an individual the illusion of a sexual encounter without actually having to confront another human being.
+The object of the fantasy can be controlled and used as the person wants.
+It allows an individual the illusion of a sexual encounter without having to confront another human being.

 Pornography feeds sexual fantasies.
 These reinforced feelings can work against other efforts you make to resolve issues in your life.
-The fantasies in your mind are a product of all the garbage you allow to enter your mind and once you allow these images in, they can be recalled even years later.
-Research has shown that sensory stimulation such as arousal through pornography releases the hormone epinephrine, which tends to lock the experience of stimulation in the brain, unlike the mental storage of less charged stimuli.
-(McGaugh, James L. “Preserving the Past—Hormonal Influences on Memory Storage,” American Psychologist, Feb.
-1983, pp. 161-74.)
+The fantasies in your mind are a product of all the garbage you allow to enter your mind and once you allow these images in, they can be recalled years later.
+Research has shown that sensory stimulation such as arousal through pornography releases the hormone epinephrine, which locks the experience of stimulation in the brain, unlike the mental storage of less charged stimuli.[19]
 If viewing pornography is accompanied by masturbation, the combined effect heightens the mental images.
 Such images are very difficult to erase from the memory banks of the brain.

 Although you are not responsible for the desires that made you want to fantasize, you are responsible for allowing thoughts, stories, and images into your mind to fuel the fantasies.
 They make homosexual behavior appear enticing and can lead you into the addictive cycle of visualizing, then rationalizing, then acting.